 The essentially infinite potential of blockchain has always been among its most exciting and attractive qualities.
 And while its ceiling still remains unknown, we have already seen crypto create real-world benefits for both institutional and retail investors – primarily by empowering transactions that are faster, more reliable, less expensive, and more transparent.

-But an industry-wide shift needs to take place today.
-Either find ways to mine cryptocurrency sustainably or risk greatly limiting the upside and future of innovation in the space.
+An industry-wide effort is underway to find ways to mine cryptocurrency sustainably to support the future of innovation in the space.